cagov/engaged.ca.gov/scripts/e3_report_data/README.md

 ## Overview

-This directory contains scripts for processing E3 (State Employees Efficiency & Effectiveness) engagement data.
-The main workflow converts CSV data into JSON format for use on the website, with additional analysis and grading tools.
+This directory contains scripts for processing data from the State Employees engagement.
+The main workflow converts CSV data into JSON format.
+You can use this on the website along with analysis and grading tools.

+You may see references to E3 in this directory.
+This is the internal naming convention our team used to refer to the State Employees engagement.
+It refers to the "efficient, effective, and engaged" language in the Executive Order N-30-25.

 ## Python Scripts